Best Of16 min read

 Overall winner for most young adults: M1 Finance.

 Here's why.
-Most young adults need an app that lets them build a diversified long-term portfolio automatically, without paying high fees, and without requiring constant attention.
-M1 Finance does all three better than anyone else on this list.
+Most young adults need an app that builds a diversified long-term portfolio automatically, without paying high fees, and without constant attention.
+M1 Finance does all three better than anyone else here.
 The $100 minimum is reasonable.
-The Pie system grows with your knowledge as you get more sophisticated.
-The zero-commission automatic rebalancing means you're not quietly losing money to fees over a 20-to-30-year investing horizon.
+The Pie system grows with your knowledge as you learn more.
+And the zero-commission automatic rebalancing means you're not quietly losing money to fees over a 20–30 year horizon.

-It's not glamorous.
-It absolutely will not give you the dopamine hit of watching a meme stock moon on a Tuesday afternoon.
+It's not flashy.
+You won't get the dopamine hit of watching a meme stock moon on a Tuesday afternoon.
 But it'll likely make you the most money over time — and that's ultimately the whole point.

 You Might Also Like